gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Dropout                                  6               NG              Implemented by Dropout TopKData                                                 Not test        Not implemented TopKGrad                                                 Not test        Not implemented Rand                                                     Not test        Not implemented
+Dropout                                  6               Not test        Implemented by Dropout TopKData                                                 Not test        Not implemented TopKGrad                                                 Not test        Not implemented Rand                                                     Not test        Not implemented